-Your conduct and performance must not be adversely impacted at any time by alcohol or drugs when undertaking your duties, including whilst on school trips.
-Staff that reside on site may consume modest quantities of alcohol in private accommodation when they are not on duty.
+Staff's conduct and performance must not be adversely impacted at any time by alcohol or drugs when undertaking their duties, including whilst on school trips.
 All members of staff are expected to convey that they do not in any way encourage or condone the abuse or misuse of alcohol or drugs.